Talin-Estiban/raspberry-bi/README.md

 exercise 3: I've used an ADC model and a potentiometer (to control voltage) for every increase of 0.5 volts the frequency of the blinking LED changes by
             1HZ.
 When the input volt is higher than 2.3V I print " OVER RANGE" on the LCD.

-final exercise: for the final exercise I used both an ADC and a DAC in order to build a simple processor that does the following instructions:
+final exercise: for the final exercise I used both an ADC and a DAC to build a simple processor that does the following instructions:
                   1. adding
                   2. subtracting
                   3. multiplying